-Shona Robison to replace Kate Forbes as finance secretary
+Shona Robison replaces Kate Forbes as finance secretary

 - Published